Financial Assistance for Cancer

 - Your Coordinator will provide you with one-on-one fundraising help, including personalized fundraising materials and guidance on how to rally your community, share your story on social media, reach out to the press, plan in-person or virtual fundraising events, and much more.

-At Help Hope Live, finding financial help for cancer patients begins by guiding individuals and their friends and family members on how to raise money for medical costs through community-based fundraising.
+At Help Hope Live, cancer patient financial help begins by guiding individuals and their friends and family members on how to raise money for medical costs through community-based fundraising.

 Our simple campaign request helps our team to determine whether fundraising is a viable option for you.
 If it is, we will work with you on a one-to-one basis to get your fundraising campaign up and running.